bomeara/EEB_NRT/Meetings/MeetingNotes.md

 For bar chart figure: add text explaining this: red is nonacademic career path.

 Sustainability: how will field courses, workshops be paid for post grant.
 Either specifics or drop entirely.
-Get examples from Etnier course on aquatic insects: has people from TVA, etc. taking it. **Susan will talk to Chuck Collins about how this works, will create paragraph for this**
+Get examples from Etnier course on aquatic insects: has people from TVA, etc. taking it.
+**Susan will talk to Chuck Collins about how this works, will create paragraph for this** **Susan will talk to Etnier about examples from his course**

+Establish that we have timeline, coordinating with partners.

+New table on page 4: fill in knowledge / skills.
+Rewrite paragraph above.

+Move Table 1: graduate education requirements, up

+**Add science writing part to requirements**

+**Expand field courses substantially.** Give examples of current courses that students would have access to, and what they get out of them.
+Fungal, aquatic critters, Moulton insect course, field botany, wetlands ecology (taught by a graduate of EEB who owns an assessment course), fish course.

+A photo or two of students in the field: something that is compelling with just a couple of students in frame.

+Expand internships example.
+Have examples of undergrads in internships, how they're being managed and placed.
+EEB has a student who worked at the Knoxville Zoo as intern, discovered new species of salamander (**put this example in grant**).

+**Our broader impacts are bad so far**

+How will the NRT students do outreach and education to K-12, undergrads, greater knox community, and/or campus community.
+Pick two, describe.

+i.e., Poster session: engage undergrads, who will see it, what will be done.
+Say 50 undergrads will come, etc.

+Maybe as part of kids day on campus

+Kids U.

+Ag campus -- eating bugs day (community days?)

+**Ag day: tied in with a football game.
+Stand with outreach stuff**

+**Weave in Darwin Day, how they can engage with that.** We have peer reviewed papers on them.

+Could partner with PEER on posters: Cynthia Peterson poster session?

+Wildflower Pilgrimmage: tours of Smokies

+**Email gladys about PEER coordination**

+**Add outreach and education as a 5th element to field courses, internships, etc.**

+Science writing would be a sixth thing, or industry skills, workforce readiness, not broader impacts.

+For project roles: a figure.
+Have same language throughout: tiers or components

+### Assessment

+**New plan for Barbara's team by end of day Wed.** With goals finalized.

+## Goals

+Budget, all supplemental info, in by Monday, Jan 30.
+Polished narrative.

+Letter drafting info on Jan 26, then send to people to sign.
+Include department head letters.

+Deal with letters. **All letters by Feb 3**

+Group meeting on **9 am Feb 1**

 # 2017-01-18